ktonon/two-medium-model/README.md

 What 2MM offers here is not a replacement for the observed Solar System, but a **reinterpretation that unifies its diversity**.
-It suggests that the features we see---metallic hydrogen, buried oceans, volcanic extremes---are not historical accidents but emergent phenomena of a deeper ontology.
+It suggests that the features we see—metallic hydrogen, buried oceans, volcanic extremes—are not historical accidents but emergent phenomena of a deeper ontology.
 The planets become active participants in a universal process of matter creation and LCM structuring, and the Solar System becomes a laboratory where this process can be read directly in the